1 Crore+ students have signed up on EduRev. Have you? Download the App |

 or n1[u1] = n2 [u2]

-Suppose the dimensions of a physical quantity are a in mass, b in length and c in time.
-If the fundamental units in one system are M1, L1 and T1 and in the other system are M2, L2 and T2 respectively.
+Suppose the dimensions of a physical quantity are a in mass, b in length, and c in time.
+If the fundamental units in one system are M1, L1, and T1 and in the other system are M2, L2, and T2 respectively.
 Then we can write.

-Here n1 and n2 are the numerical values in two system of units respectively.
 Using Eq. (i), we can convert the numerical value of a physical quantity from one system of units into the other system.

 Example 1.
-The value of gravitation constant is G = 6.67 × 10-11 Nm2/kg2 in SI units.
+The value of the gravitation constant is G = 6.67 × 10-11 Nm2/kg2 in SI units.
 Convert it into CGS system of units.

 Solution.
 The dimensional formula of G is [M-1 L3 T-2].